-We present numerical examples in Section \ref{sec:1D_exp} to verify convergence property of the proposed method.
+We present numerical examples in Section \ref{sec:1D_exp} to verify \reviii{the} convergence property of our proposed method.
 In all experiments, the classical Runge-Kutta method is used for time integration.
 The $L_2$ errors at final time are computed as

 where $\bs{u_h}$ is the numerical solution, $\bs{u_{ex}}$ is the manufactured solution restricted to the grid, $h$ is the grid spacing and $d$ is the spatial dimension.
 The convergence rates for grids refined by a factor of two are estimated by